 After the department distributes funds to an eligible local education agency LEA that is not serving any children with disabilities, the department shall determine, within a reasonable period of time before the end of the carryover period for the use of federal Part B of the IDEA funds, whether the local education agency LEA has obligated the funds.
-The department may reallocate any of those funds not obligated by the local education agency LEA to other local education agencies LEAs in the state that are not adequately providing special education and related services to all children with disabilities residing in the areas served by those other local education agencies LEAs.
+The department may reallocate any of those funds not obligated by the local education agency LEA to other local education agencies LEAs in the state that are not adequately providing special education and related services to all children with disabilities residing in the areas served by those other local education agencies

+LEAs.

-Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996; 33 SDR 236, effective July 5, 2007; 36 SDR 96, effective December 8, 2009.
+Source: 16 SDR 41, effective September 7, 1989; 23 SDR 31, effective September 8, 1996;

+33 SDR 236, effective July 5, 2007; 36 SDR 96, effective December 8, 2009.

 24:05:19:03.
 Excess cost.
-A local education agency LEA may only use funds under the Individuals with Disabilities Education Act, Part B, Part B of the IDEA for excess costs of providing special education and related services to certified children with disabilities.
+A local education agency LEA may only use funds under the providing special education and related services to certified children with disabilities.